Eat & Drink

 Nagisa

-Since opening in 2004, Nagisa has been earned a reputation for consistently delivering the freshest and most innovative Japanese cuisine in Newcastle.
+Since opening in 2004, Nagisa has earned a reputation for consistently delivering the freshest and most innovative Japanese cuisine in Newcastle.
 Located in the Honeysuckle precinct overlooking Newcastle Harbour, Nagisa effortlessly fuses the elegance and tradition of Japanese cuisine with modern flavours.

 Where: 1 Honeysuckle Dr, Newcastle

-Where: 106 Parry St, Newcastle West
+Where: 11 Perkins St, Newcastle

-Roundhouse Restaurant
+Roundhouse

 Where: Level 9/282 King St, Newcastle